mliszcz/msc-thesis/thesis/chapters/52-appendix-widget-development.md

   * `onChange` - a callback function, called whenever the attribute value is changed.

+## Widget's behavior

+An abstract widget performing this process is shown in [@Fig:03-tangojs-sequence-widget-polling].

+TODO:

+![Interactions of a widget with other modules during its lifecycle.
+Message details omitted.]( figures/uml/03-tangojs-sequence-widget-polling.tex){
+  #fig:03-tangojs-sequence-widget-polling width=100% }

 ## Building a basic widget

 With the utilities described in previous section, it is relatively easy to